OUR LATEST VIDEOS

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

-Visit the floating greenhouse and enjoy occasional events during the summer months at the Science Barge in Yonkers.
+Visit the floating greenhouse and enjoy various weekend events at the Science Barge in Yonkers.

-Get groovy with a visit to the site of the infamous Woodstock Music Festival.
+Get groovy with a visit to the site of the Woodstock Music Festival in the Catskills.

 4. Follow the Footsteps of George Washington

-Spend the night in the historic Beekman Arms, the oldest continuously operating inn in the U.S. George Washington slept here!
+Spend the night in the historic Beekman Arms in the Hudson Valley, the oldest continuously operating inn in the US.
+Even George Washington slept here!

 5. Take a Day Trip